vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 on the 11th or 12th of Āṣ. śu.; NS 102; vide above pp. 109 110 for Viṣnusayana.
 This is not to be performed in inter

 calary month.
-Viśṇuśśikhalu-yoga—when dyādasi is mixed up with ekādaśı
+Viśṇuśśikhalu-yoga—when dyādaśī is mixed up with ekādaśı

 and dvādaśi has also Śravana-naksatra on it, it is called